A spatio-temporal multi-scale model for Geyer saturation point process: application to forest fire occurrences: Introduction

+Gibbs point processes are studied by their probability density, defined with respect to the unit rate Poisson point process.
+Well-known inhibitive Gibbs models include the hardcore model (events are forbidden to come too close together) and the Strauss model~\cite{strauss1975} (pairs of close events are not impossible but are unlikely to occur).
+Generalizing the Strauss process, the Geyer saturation process~\cite{geyer1999} intends to model both inhibition and clustering.
+It is able to take into account the clustering nature of a pattern due to interactions between points in absence of covariate information~\cite{anwar2015}.

+\cite{baddeley2013} defined a new class of multi-scale Gibbs point processes, so-called hybrid models.
+The hybridization technique consists in defining the density function of a multi-scale point process model as the product of several densities of Gibbs point processes, $f_l$ for $l=1,\dots,m$, so that $f=cf_1\times \cdots \times f_m$ where $c$ is a normalization constant.
+The choice of the normalization constant allows to well define a probability density in the case where the product of densities is integrable.
+In particular, \cite{baddeley2013} introduced the spatial multi-scale Geyer saturation point process that has then been applied in epidemiology~\cite{iftimi2017} and in seismology~\cite{siino2017,siino2018b}. \cite{iftimi2018} extended the hybridization approach to the spatio-temporal framework and introduced the spatio-temporal multi-scale area-interaction process.
+New models remain to be developed in the spatio-temporal framework to better describe complex phenomena.

+Forest fire occurrences present multi-scale structures which are related to spatial or spatio-temporal inhomogeneities of environmental and climate covariates as well as influence of past events.
+Their complex interaction structure has been modelled by a spatio-temporal log-Gaussian Cox process in~\cite{opitz2020} and with an inhibitive effect as covariate in~\cite{gabriel2017}.
+Gibbs point process models have also been considered in the spatial context for modelling wildfires like the area-interaction point process~\cite{juan2012,serra2013,trilles2013,arago2016,woo2017} or the Geyer point process~\cite{turner2009}.
+In this paper, we aim to introduce the spatio-temporal multi-scale Geyer saturation point process for modelling forest fire occurrences.
+Our data, available from the Prométhée database\footnote{{\tt https://www.promethee.com/en}}, concern forest fire occurrences in the Bouches-du-Rh{\^o}ne department (South of France) between 2001 and 2015.

-The paper is organized as follows.
-In Section \ref{sect.2}, we review the single-scale and multi-scale Geyer point process model in spatial framework.
-In Section \ref{sect.3}, we introduce a spatio-temporal extension of the Geyer point process model.
-In Section \ref{sect.4}, we extend the available methods for statistical inference of Gibbs models to spatio-temporal framework.
-We then implement the model using the birth-death Metropolis-Hastings algorithm and present a simulation study in Section \ref{sect.5}.
+Our model is introduced in Section~\ref{sect.3}.
+In Section \ref{sect.4}, we extend the pseudo-likelihood and logistic likelihood approaches for statistical inference of Gibbs models to the spatio-temporal framework.
+Then in Section~\ref{sect.5} we implement the model simulation using a birth-death Metropolis-Hastings algorithm and present a simulation study to compare the performance of the two estimation methods.
+Finally, in Section~\ref{sect.6}, we apply our model to forest fire occurrences in Southern France.

-At the moment, as the works in progress, we are applying the model on a forest fire dataset of Bouches-du-Rhône county in France includes the preliminary analysis, model building, model fitting, model validation.